 Ireland has put in place effective environmental taxation measures including an emissions-based vehicle registration tax and a carbon tax.

-However, the country is expected to miss its greenhouse gas emission target, due to stable emissions in agriculture, increasing emissions in transport and the restricted rollout of renewable energy sources.
+However, the country is expected to miss its greenhouse gas emission target due to high emissions from agriculture, increasing emissions from transport and the restricted rollout of renewable energy sources.